CANA-Dan/ParEdit/README.md

 I'm also planning on adding a way to add saved drum sessions to your clipboard, so you can paste them down in the editor.
 That way you only need to do cleanup in editor and can make the entire beat map in Paradiddle (in theory).

 bookmarks, and jump points are planned to be added.
 These will allow you to jump around in editor or in the map in game to a specified place, put down by the mapper, similar to clone hero.

+More BPM change QOL things, like automatic bpm detection and automatic BPM change placement, and the ability to drag notes around with bpm change updates.

 As the game updates, this editor will be too to keep up with all its features.